Two-dimensional categorified Hall algebras: Introduction

-and the simplicial maps induce the maps $p$ and $q$ from above.
-The simplicial object $\calS_\bullet \bfCoh(X)$ is known as the \textit{Waldhausen construction} of $\bfCoh(X)$, and one can summarize its main properties saying that it is a \textit{$2$-Segal object} in the sense of Dyckerhoff-Kapranov \cite{Dyckerhoff_Kapranov_Higher_Segal}.
+and the simplicial maps induce the maps $p$ and $q$ above.
+The simplicial object $\calS_\bullet \bfCoh(X)$ is known as the \textit{Waldhausen construction} of $\bfCoh(X)$, and one can summarize its main properties by saying that it is a \textit{$2$-Segal object} in the sense of Dyckerhoff--Kapranov \cite{Dyckerhoff_Kapranov_Higher_Segal}.